minoshim/qasMHD/README.md

 Since the code is updated without notice, you may update the code via `>git pull origin main`.

 ## Composition
-- `1D/SERIAL/` contains serial codes for one-dimensional problems
+- `1D/SERIAL/` contains serial codes for one-dimensional problems.
-- `2D/` contains serial and MPI parallel codes for two-dimensional problems
+- `2D/` contains serial and MPI parallel codes for two-dimensional problems.
-- `3D/MPI/` contains MPI parallel codes for three-dimensional problems
+- `3D/MPI/` contains MPI parallel codes for three-dimensional problems.
-- `common/` contains central functions for MHD simulations
+- `common/` contains central functions for MHD simulations.
-- `license/` contains license documents
+- `license/` contains license documents.
-- `mpi/` contains functions for MPI parallelization
+- `mpi/` contains functions for MPI parallelization.
-- `Makefile` to make libraries there
+- `Makefile` to make libraries there.
-- `Makefile.inc` to define environment variables
+- `Makefile.inc` to define environment variables.
-- `Readme.md` is this file
+- `Readme.md` is this file.
-- `libmympi.a` is the library generated from `mpi/`
+- `libmympi.a` is the library generated from `mpi/`.
-- `libqasmhd.a` is the library generated from `common/`
+- `libqasmhd.a` is the library generated from `common/`.

 For information about `1D/`, `2D/`, and `3D/` problems, see `Readme.md` in each directory.